 In most cases Data Catalogs contain data from the National Data Service.
-This service collects and manages useful publicly available UK data that are kept up to date and that you can use in your own dashboards.
-The Data Store includes datasets such as census tables, mid-year population estimates, benefit claimant counts, crime statistics, educational attainment figures and so on.
+This service collects and manages useful publicly available data (currently only for the UK) and keeps them up to date.
+The National Data Service includes datasets such as census tables, mid-year population estimates, benefit claimant counts, crime statistics, educational attainment figures and so on.
 For more information about the Data Catalog and National Data Service please contact firstname.lastname@example.org.

-Data Store Users that have created their dashboard using the Data Store option will find that the Source Data panel is automatically populated with data from the Data Store.
+Data Catalog users that have created their dashboard using the Data Catalog option will find that the Source Data panel is automatically populated with data from the Data Catalog.
 Typically therefore, these users will not need to manually add data to the Source Data panel (although they can do if they wish).

 The Data Model panel on the right hand side shows the list of data that will actually be displayed in the dashboard.
 By default, all fields from the feature layer for the selected geography are listed here.
 To add further data, simply click and drag them from the Data Source panel into the Data Model panel.